einbahnstrasse/MUS218A-Soundscapes-FA2025/resources.md

 _For all software below, be sure sure to choose the version that matches your computer’s operating system (e.g., Windows, macOS, Linux, etc.)._

-## Reaper
+## REAPER

-Reaper is a Digital Audio Workstation (DAW), which we will be using to _sequence_ and _edit_ our audio throughout the semester.
+REAPER is a Digital Audio Workstation (DAW), which we will be using to _sequence_ and _edit_ our audio throughout the semester.

 <span style="font-size: smaller; text-transform: uppercase; font-weight: bold;"><a href="https://www.reaper.fm/download.php" target="_blank" class="btn btn--primary">Install Reaper from this link.</a></span>

 <img src="/MUS218A-Soundscapes-FA2025/assets/images/Reaper-DAW-software-1.png" alt="Reaper interface">

-### Extra Packages for Reaper
+### Extra Packages for REAPER

-To make Reaper more useful, we may occasionally install extra software libraries for use with Reaper.
+To make REAPER more useful, we may occasionally install extra software libraries for use with Reaper.

 _At the moment, there are no libraries to install, but we may include a list of them below throughout the semester:_